Last updated 18 March 2022

 Search and registration fees

-Search fees must be paid at the Department of Natural Resources and Mines and to local councils and other authorities.
-The department charges registration fees for any release of mortgage (payable by the seller), the transfer and any mortgage.
+Search fees must be paid at Titles Queensland and to local councils and other authorities.
+Titles Queensland charges registration fees for any release of mortgage (payable by the seller), the transfer and any mortgage.

 Transfer duty (previously referred to as stamp duty) on the contract of sale is usually the biggest outlay incurred during the purchase of a property.
 Transfer duty is payable by the buyer, usually before settlement if a lender is involved.

 When the buyer will live in the house as their home, a concessional rate of duty will apply.
 First home buyers may also be eligible for an additional concession.
-Information on transfer duty payable in these circumstances as well as the first home vacant land transfer duty concession may be obtained from the Office of State Revenue.
+Information on transfer duty payable in these circumstances as well as the first home vacant land concession may be obtained from the Queensland Revenue Office.

-If the buyer and seller are related by blood or marriage, or if the Office of State Revenue is not satisfied that the contract price is the actual value of the property being transferred, a valuation of the property is necessary, and duty is charged on that assessed market value.
+If the buyer and seller are related by blood or marriage, or if the Queensland Revenue Office is not satisfied that the contract price is the actual value of the property being transferred, a valuation of the property is necessary, and duty is charged on that assessed market value.